Chart Color Schemes

 Employment conditions in Diggers Rest demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Diggers Rest has a skilled labor force with diverse sector representation.
-Its unemployment rate was 3.3% in the past year, with an estimated employment growth of 1.8%.
+Diggers Rest has a skilled workforce with diverse sector representation.
+Its unemployment rate was 3.3% as of September 2025.
+Employment growth over the past year was estimated at 1.8%.

 Frequently Asked Questions - Employment